mikeakohn/naken_asm/samples/nes/README.md

 Just a simple Nintendo NES test that creates a couple tiles and draws them on the display.

+Currently recommend running with the fceux emulator due to its debugging
+features:

+    fceux test.nes

 To run with mame:

     mame nes -window -cart test.nes